datacamp-content-public/datavizforhumanitarians/chapter1.md

 Let's do a scatterplot of the diamonds data set using the famous diamonds dataset.

 `@instructions`
-run a scatterplot on the diamonds data
+Explore the how a size (carat) affects a diamons price. run a scatterplot on these two variables in the diamonds data set.

 `@hint`
-did you load the library ggplot did specify the correct x and y values? did you speciy the correct data frame
+did you load the library ggplot did specify the correct x and y values in the correct order? did you speciy the correct data frame

 `@solution`